-- 9 If the variable in assignment-stmt is instance-reference and the specified instance variable does not declare a generic identifier, the variable specifies the instance variable, not a generic identifier of the updaters of the accessor.
-The assignment is intrinsic assignment, as if for variable and expr of derived type, if the container does not define assignment, and defined assignment otherwise. - 2.11.2 Execution of an accessor - 33 1 When an accessor is invoked, the following events occur in the order specified.
+9 If the variable in assignment-stmt is instance-reference and the specified instance variable does not declare a generic identifier, the variable specifies the instance variable, not a generic identifier of the updaters of the accessor.
+The assignment is intrinsic assignment, as if for variable and expr of derived type, if the container does not define assignment, and defined assignment otherwise.

-- (1) The actual arguments are evaluated, and associated with their corresponding dummy arguments.
-If the accessor is invoked to accept a value, the value to be accepted is considered to be an actual argument associated with the acceptor variable. - (2) The instance variable is made accessible to the invoked procedure by host association.

-Making the instance variable available by host association uses the same mechanism at that used to make the host environment of a dummy procedure available by host association.

-- (3) If the accessor is invoked - to produce a value an accessor function is executed, or - to accept a value an accessor updater is executed. - (4) Execution of the function or updater is completed when a RETURN statement is executed, or execution of the last executable construct in the execution-part of the accessor function or updater is completed. - When the accessor is invoked to accept a value, the accepted object is argument associated with the acceptor variable.

-Because an updater's acceptor variable has the VALUE or INTENT(IN) attribute, it is not possible for an updater to change the value associated to its acceptor variable.
+1 2.
+11.2 E xecution of an accessor 2 1 W hen an a ccessor is invoked, the following events occur in the order specified.
+3 4 (1) The actual arguments are evaluated, and associated with their corresponding dummy argu- ments.
+If the accessor is invoked to accept a value, the value to be accepted is considered 5 to be an actual argument associated with the acceptor variable.
+6 (2) The instance variable is made accessible to the invoked procedure by host association.
+NOT E 2.11 ng the instance variable available by host association uses the same mechanism at that used ke the host environment of a dummy procedure available by host association.
+7 (3) If the accessor is invoked 8 • to produce a value an accessor function is executed, or 9 • to accept a value an accessor updater is executed.
+10 11 12 (4) Execution of the function or updater is completed when a RETURN statement is executed, or execution of the last executable construct in the execution-part of the accessor function or updater is completed.
+13 14 when the ecceptor va accessor is invoked to accept a value, the accepted object is argument associated with the ariable.
+NOT E 2.12 se an updater's acceptor variable has the VALUE or INTENT(IN) attribute, it is not possible updater to change the value associated to its acceptor variable.

-2.12 Executing container procedures
+15 2.12 Executing container procedures

-2.12.1 Procedure designators
+16 2.12.1 Procedure designators

-15 1 The syntax for procedure designators is extended to facilitate reference to container procedures.
+17 1 The syntax for procedure designators is extended to facilitate reference to container procedures.

-16 R1520 procedure-designator is ...
+18 R1520 procedure-designator is

-or instance-reference [%container-procedure-name]
+19 or instance-reference [%container-procedure-name]

-18 R1520a instance-reference is name
+20 R1520a instance-reference is name

-C1525d (R1521c) If %container-procedure-name does not appear, instance-reference shall be the generic identifier specified in the declaration of an instance variable, which is either the instance variable name if GENERIC does not appear, or the generic-name if GENERIC appears.

-- C1525b (R1520) container-procedure-name shall be an accessible name of a procedure defined within the container for which instance-reference identifies an instance variable. - 24 Where a container subroutine is invoked using instance-reference without %container-procedure-name, 25 instance-reference is a generic identifier for the specific accessor procedures within the container for 26 which instance-reference is a generic identifier specified in the declaration of an instance variable, and 27 the invoked procedure is a specific function or updater procedure for that generic interface. - Where a container subroutine is invoked using instance-reference%container-procedure-name, the invoked procedure is the specific or generic procedure of the container for which instance-reference is an instance variable. - When a container procedure is invoked, the activation record that it accesses by host association is the one designated by the instance-reference.
+- C1525d (R1521c) If % container-procedure-name does not appear, instance-reference shall be the generic identifier specified in the declaration of an instance variable, which is either the instance variable name if GENERIC does not appear, or the generic-name if GENERIC appears. - C1525b (R1520) container-procedure-name shall be an accessible name of a procedure defined within the container for which instance-reference identifies an instance variable. - 26 2 Where a container subroutine is invoked using instance-reference without %container-procedure-name, 27 instance-reference is a generic identifier for the specific accessor procedures within the container for 28 which instance-reference is a generic identifier specified in the declaration of an instance variable, and 29 the invoked procedure is a specific function or updater procedure for that generic interface. - 3 Where a container subroutine is invoked using instance-reference%container-procedure-name, the invoked procedure is the specific or generic procedure of the container for which instance-reference is an instance variable.

+1 4 When a container procedure is invoked, the activation record that it accesses by host association is the 2 one designated by the instance-reference.

-2.13 Relationship to DO CONCURRENT
+3 2.13 Relationship to DO CONCURRENT

-- 2 1 An instance-reference that identifies an instance variable that has SHARED or unspecified locality shall - 3 not be invoked in more than one iteration of a DO CONCURRENT construct.
-An instance-reference - 4 that is a generic identifier shall not have LOCAL_INIT locality.
+An instance-reference that identifies an instance variable that has SHARED or unspecified locality shall not be invoked in more than one iteration of a DO CONCURRENT construct.
+An instance-referencethat is a generic identifier shall not have LOCAL_INIT locality.

-2.14 Argument association of instance variables
+7 2.14 Argument association of instance variables